-- February 2012.
-Reports generated from the rate review process, for rate increases that are greater than 10% and are deemed "unreasonable," will be made publicly available. - February 2012.
-The Department will develop training materials, including a Rate Review Toolkit, for the customer assistance personnel who respond to consumer inquiries and complaints about premium rate increases. - March 2012.
-The Department expects to hold training sessions for internal customer service and complaints division staff on rate review activities.
-The Department will solicit feedback from these training sessions and refine the training materials, if necessary, to better equip the staff to understand and answer consumer comments and questions. - March 2012.
-The Department will hold public hearings to gain more support for HB 1501, and engage stakeholders in the process. - March 2012.
+February 2012.
+Reports generated from the rate review process, for rate increases that are greater than 10% and are deemed "unreasonable," are made publicly available.
+Any rate increase at or above the 10% threshold is linked to the HealthCare.gov website where consumers can review the rate increase information and justification.

+- March 2012.
+The Department will partner with the NAIC Education and Training Department to prepare hands-on training sessions and training materials for the customer assistance personnel who respond to consumer inquiries and complaints about premium rate increases and the consumer education and outreach staff.
+The training sessions will be presented by NAIC trainers within the next few months.
+The Department will solicit feedback from these training sessions and refine the training materials, if necessary, to better equip the staff to understand and answer consumer comments and questions. - March/April 2012.
 The Department will partner with consumer advocacy groups, via conference calls and panel discussions, to engage and educate consumers on the Department's rate review program.
 In addition, the Department plans to distribute information, such as brochures and fact sheets at various locations such as libraries, facility patient financial services offices, doctor's offices, appropriate state and local government agencies, etc. - March 2012.
 The Department will compile and publish analyses regarding rate increases, health care costs, health care utilization and benefit design. - March 2012.
-The Department will continue to make improvements to the Illinois Web Portal. - March 2012.
-The Department expects to complete efforts to hire an Actuarial Assistant to assist with rate review, and estimates that this position will be funded by the Cycle I grant for three months. - April/May 2012.
+The Department continues to make improvements to the Illinois Web Portal.
+On March 7, 2012 the web portal was updated and Version 2.0 was released to carriers. - March 2012.
+The Department continues its efforts to hire an Actuarial Assistant to assist with rate review, and estimates that this position will be funded by the Cycle I grant for three months.
+The Department will retain the outside actuarial contracting firm until the hiring process is complete. - April/May 2012.
 The Department continues its efforts to hire two Health Actuaries to assist the Department with rate review and expects the hiring process to be complete during the second half of the Cycle 1 grant timeline.
 The Department will retain the outside actuarial contracting firm until the hiring process is complete.

-Health Insurance Rate Review Program, Cycle II Quarter 1 Report (10/1/2011-12/31/2011) Department of Insurance, State of Illinois January 30, 2012
+Health Insurance Rate Review Program, Cycle II Quarter 1 Report Department of Insurance, State of Illinois July 31, 2012